cultuurnet/udb3-json-schemas/README.md

 Preferably the OpenAPI files are formatted as JSON, but YAML is also allowed if necessary.

-You can add/edit OpenAPI files using your preferred JSON/YAML editor.
-[Stoplight Studio](https://stoplight.io/studio/) offers a nice GUI to work with OpenAPI files and also includes embedded reporting of the automatic checks that we run for OpenAPI files.
+[Stoplight Studio](https://stoplight.io/studio/) offers a nice GUI to work with OpenAPI files, a preview of how your OpenAPI docs will look on https://docs.publiq.be, and also includes a live report of the automatic checks that we run for OpenAPI files.
+But you can also add or edit OpenAPI files using any other JSON/YAML editor that you prefer.

 ## Docs 👩‍🏫

 **Directory: `docs`**

-How-to guides and other pages all live inside the `docs` directory of your project.
+How-to guides and other pages outside of the OpenAPI files all live inside the `docs` directory of your project.

 Every page is a Markdown (`.md`) file, which you can edit with a Markdown editor.
-However, Stoplight supports some special syntax that is not always supported in every Markdown editor.
-Therefore it is advised to use [Stoplight Studio](https://stoplight.io/studio/) if possible.

-The reference for the Stoplight Flavored Markdown can be found [here](https://meta.stoplight.io/docs/studio/ZG9jOjg0-stoplight-flavored-markdown-smd).
-It allows you to, for example, easily embed videos from YouTube and Vimeo and to add info/warning/danger/success messages.
+However, Stoplight supports some [special syntax](https://meta.stoplight.io/docs/studio/ZG9jOjg0-stoplight-flavored-markdown-smd), that allows you to for example embed YouTube and Vimeo videos or to add info/warning/danger/success messages.
+This "Stoplight Flavored Markdown" syntax is usually not supported in every Markdown editor.
+Therefore it is advised to use [Stoplight Studio](https://stoplight.io/studio/) to edit the Markdown files, especially if you want to see a nice preview of how your pages will look on https://docs.publiq.be.

-Note that Markdown files should not be used to document all of your API's endpoints.
-They should only be used for how-to guides and other extra documentation, while your API's endpoints should be documented in an OpenAPI file.
+Note that Markdown files should not be used to document a reference of all of your API's endpoints.
+They should only be used for how-to guides and other extra information that cannot be documented in your OpenAPI file(s).

 ## Sidebar 🔎

 **File: `toc.json`**

-When you add or remove docs, your project's sidebar will not automatically be updated.
-Instead, you have to manage your project's sidebar manually inside its `toc.json` file.
+When you add or remove OpenAPI or Markdown files, your project's sidebar will not automatically be updated to add/remove links for them.
+Instead, you have to manage the sidebar links manually inside the `toc.json` file of your project.
 The exact syntax and options are described in [Stoplight's documentation](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar#project-sidebar).

-## Images 🎨
+## Images 👨‍🎨

 **Directory: `assets/images`**

-To ensure that all of your images display correctly on https://docs.publiq.be, they must be stored inside the `assets/images` directory of your project.
+To ensure that all of your images display correctly on https://docs.publiq.be they must be stored inside the `assets/images` directory of your project.
 You may use subdirectories if you want.

 Additionally, you should always use relative URLs to reference them inside your Markdown files.
 For example, if your file is `docs/introduction.md`:
 ```
 ![Your example alt text](../assets/images/example.png)
 ```

-If you do not follow these guidelines, images may not appear on https://docs.publiq.be even if they do in Stoplight Studio.
+If you do not follow these guidelines images may not appear on https://docs.publiq.be even if they do in Stoplight Studio.

 ## Automatic checks 🔁

-To avoid common mistakes like dead links in how-to guides or violations of our [API design guidelines](https://docs.publiq.be/docs/guidelines) in OpenAPI files, automatic checks will run for every push or pull request.
+To avoid common mistakes like dead links in how-to guides or violations of our [API design guidelines](https://docs.publiq.be/docs/guidelines) in OpenAPI files, automatic checks will run for every push to a branch.

+If you create a pull request for your branch and some checks are failing, your pull request cannot be merged until the reported errors are fixed.

-You can also run these checks yourself on your local machine to spot issues early on, and even fix some of them automatically.
+If you want you can run these checks yourself on your local machine to spot issues early on, and even fix some of them automatically.

-First, make sure you have node and yarn installed as per the requirements mentioned above.
+First, make sure you have node and yarn installed as per the [requirements](#requirements-) mentioned above.

-Second, run `yarn install` to install all required packages for the checks to work.
+Second, run `yarn install` in the root of your local clone of this repository to install all required packages for the checks to work.

-Then, run any of the following commands:
+Then, run any of the following commands in the root of the cloned repository:

 *   `yarn api:lint` to check for syntax errors or design guidelines violations inside the OpenAPI files
 *   `yarn docs:lint` to check the `.md` files (guides) for mistakes or syntax errors